 The glaze is light and not sticky sweet.
-Equal parts honey and orange juice, crushed garlic cloves add just the right bridge between the earthy beets and sweet syrup.
+Equal parts honey or agave nectar and orange juice, crushed garlic cloves add just the right bridge between the earthy beets and sweet syrup.
 By allowing the roasted beets to simmer in the glaze, the flavors come together in a very unexpected and completely delicious way.

 You can choose your favorite box rice pilaf, I am a Near East junkie, or cook up your own.
 This is a very filling, satisfying dish and great for lunch the next day though it doesn’t usually hang around that long!

 - 1/4 teaspoon salt